mason-wolf/Miscellaneous/README.md

 solutions in cs:

-    viper.cs                        -- a vulnerability scanner for searching obsolete products in an enterprise domain environment assemblyinfo.cs                 -- example use for including assemblyinfo within an application bitmasker.cs                    -- convert any file to Base64 format embeddedresource.cs             -- embed a resource witin an application identitycheck.cs                -- identifies user running the application wolfsql.cs                      -- an attempt to re-create sql functionality
+    viper.cs                        -- a vulnerability scanner for searching obsolete products in an enterprise domain environment assemblyinfo.cs                 -- example use for including assembly info within an application bitmasker.cs                    -- convert any file to base64 format embeddedresource.cs             -- embed a resource witin an application identitycheck.cs                -- identifies user running the application wolfsql.cs                      -- an attempt to re-create sql functionality